OSGeo/grass-addons/README.md

 # GRASS GIS Addons

 This is the official GRASS GIS Addons git repository.
-Head over to [GRASS GIS 7Addons Manual pages](https://grass.osgeo.org/grass78/manuals/addons/) for an overview.
+Head over to [GRASS GIS 7 Addons Manual pages](https://grass.osgeo.org/grass78/manuals/addons/) for an overview.